mumo-esther/Clinic-DB/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Vet-Clinic Database] <a name="about-project"></a>
+# 📖 [Clinic Database] <a name="about-project"></a>

-**[Vet-Clinic Database]** is a project about creating the data structure for a vet clinic using a relational database.
-Database contains tables of animals, animals' owners, clinic employees and visits.
+**[Clinic Database]** is a project about creating the data structure for a clinic using a schema diagram.
+Database contains tables of patients, treatments' invoices, invoice_items and medical histories.
 Built with PostgresSQL.

 ## 🛠 Built With <a name="built-with"></a>